 5. Protect Your Weekend Boundaries

 Here’s a truth many of us don’t like to admit: part of the anxiety on Sunday nights comes from never truly disconnecting in the first place.
-If you’re still answering work emails on Saturday or stressing about deadlines all weekend, it’s no surprise that Sunday feels so heavy.
+If you’re answering work emails on Saturday or worrying about Monday all weekend, of course, Sunday feels heavy.

 Protect your downtime by:

-When your weekend feels like a real break, Sunday nights transform into a bridge, not a trapdoor, into the week ahead.
+When your weekend becomes a real break, Sunday nights transform into a bridge, not a burden. transform into a bridge, not a trapdoor, into the week ahead.

 Part 2: Understanding and Easing Sunday Night Anxiety